OctopusDeploy/docs/docs/administration/octopus-server-disaster-recovery.md

 :::warning
 **Note:**
-Depending on your Architecture, you will need to ensure you are aware of the settings you will require, to recover your Octopus Server installation correctlyÂ *(make a copy of your settings).*
+Depending on your Architecture, you will need to ensure you are aware of the settings you will require, to recover your Octopus Server installation correctly *(make a copy of your settings).*
 :::